amiiiiink/bugloos_assessment/README.md

 class App\Http\ApiResponses is the input simulation Trait App\Traits\DataMapper is using Annotation and reflection packages to map data into our database fields

+# Version 3

+I made a Mapping Module and bind it to laravel and made each directories separate

+Try to make Single responsible each trait and class and used __invoke on my route